Peripheral Angiogram/Arteriogram Q&A

 Peripheral Angiogram, or Peripheral Arteriogram, allows the doctor to see inside your arteries to assess the extent of the blockages, allowing the doctor to plan the next steps of your treatment.
 If there is a blockage, your doctor may try to open it up using one or more methods.

 Doctors use a peripheral angiogram if they think blood is not flowing well in the arteries leading to your legs or, in rare cases, to your arms.
 The angiogram helps your doctor decide if a surgical procedure is needed to open the blocked arteries.

-What kind of procedures are used to open blocked arteries?
+What kind of procedures are performed to open blocked arteries?

-Peripheral angioplasty is one such procedure.
+Peripheral angioplasty is done to open blocked arteries in your legs.
 It uses a balloon catheter to open the blocked artery from the inside.
 If the balloon is not sufficient to keep the artery open, the doctor may perform a mechanical or laser atherectomy, which will remove the plaque from the artery.
-In some cases, a small wire mesh tube called a stent, is placed in the artery after angioplasty to help keep it open.
+In some cases, a small mesh wire tube called a stent is placed in the artery after angioplasty to help keep the artery open.

 What happens during the peripheral angiogram?